Free Consultation

 Many people ask, “Do pedestrians have the right of way in Texas?”
 The answer is yes, but only in certain situations.
 When obeying traffic signals, pedestrians have the right of way at marked or unmarked crosswalks.
 However, they must yield to vehicles when crossing outside of crosswalks or disobeying signals.

-As a personal injury law firm serving Austin, TX, we help clients involved in pedestrian accidents.
+At TK Injury Lawyers: Austin Personal Injury Lawyer, as a personal injury law firm serving Austin, TX, we help clients involved in pedestrian accidents.
 Below, we explain key pedestrian laws, recent updates, and ways to stay safe.

 Texas law protects pedestrians under specific circumstances.
 Drivers are required to yield to pedestrians in marked or unmarked crosswalks at intersections.
 According to the Texas Transportation Code §552.002, drivers must stop when pedestrians are crossing on a “Walk” signal or at intersections without traffic signals if the pedestrian is in their half of the road.
 These protections are designed to prevent accidents and clarify when drivers must give the right of way.